Dr John Buckley

 Gravitating towards general practice

 He needed to repay his state-funded medical scholarship, so his early career placements were dictated by the Queensland Government.
 He began his career at Rockhampton Hospital.
 After two years, he moved to Mount Morgan to run a small hospital.
-He joined AGPT’s pre-runner, the family medicine program, and then returned to Rockhampton Hospital for two years, where his supervisor was John de Vries.
+He joined AGPT’s pre-runner, the family medicine program, and then returned to Rockhampton Hospital for two years, where his supervisor was Dr John de Vries.

 John Buckley says that general practice was the natural outcome of his early work experience.